 - 1765 Felicite Chaine m.
 François Croteau » Pelagie

 - 1791 Pelagie Croteau m.
 Charles Côté » François-Xavier

 - 1816 François-Xavier Côté m.
 Rose Marion » François

 - 1845 François Côté m.
 Marie-Desanges Choret » Lazare

 - 1870 Lazare Côté m.
 Clarice Bergeron

-* The Garand-Dumas marriage appeared earlier under Marguerite Foy since a child of one Fille du Roi who was our ancestor married a child of another Fille du Roi who was also our ancestor.
+* The Garand-Dumas marriage appeared earlier under Marguerite Foy since a child of one Fille du Roi who was our ancestor married a child of another ancestral Fille du Roi.
 The lineages that follow to Lazare are therefore identical, except that Charles Dumas and Marthe-Madeleine Garand came from separate Filles parents.